KyanSC/tonematch.ai/README.md

-# ToneMatch.ai 🎸
+# ToneAdapt (beta) 🎸

 **AI-powered guitar tone research and adaptation platform**

-ToneMatch.ai helps guitarists find the exact amp settings and gear configurations used in their favorite songs, then adapts those settings to work with their own equipment.
+ToneAdapt (beta) helps guitarists find the exact amp settings and gear configurations used in their favorite songs, then adapts those settings to work with their own equipment.

 ## ✨ Features